 Depending on the number of co-op blocks a student completes, a degree could take five years instead of four.
 But, keep in mind, students don’t pay tuition during their work semesters.

 Q: What other types of experiential learning do you offer?

 In addition to co-ops, many colleges offer internships (both paid and unpaid), clinical lab placements, and practicums (typically for healthcare majors).

 Q: Does the curriculum integrate co-ops into academics?

 Not all co-ops are equal.
 Some universities say that they offer co-cops, but what they really mean is that they will permit students to withdraw from the university for a semester, and re-enroll after a semester off in which a student pursues a co-cop opportunity.
 Students who have chosen to take a co-op semester may then be out of step academically with the rest of students in that program.
 This may also affect course selection and the availability of required credits which a program may not offer every semester.
 Further, in universities where co-op is not integrated, students do not typically receive assistance in co-op placement, but find their co-op on their own.

 Finally, students may also want to ask what percentage of students who desire a co-op get a placement.
-Further, what percentage of students report having a job at graduation, and six months after graduation.
+Further, it’s good to ask what percentage of students report having a job at graduation and six months after graduation.
 Another good question to ask is average employee retention rate after graduation.
-These are key markers of how successful a co-op program is, and most colleges with track these numbers.
+These are key markers of how successful a co-op program is, and most colleges track these numbers.
 One of the chief advantages of co-op is it provides both employers and employees a longer “trial period” before permanent employment.
 Employers who hire through co-op programs report lower turnover rates and longer rates of employee retention.